Kordian Józef Zamorski: Polish Army

-In November 1918, Zamorski joined the 5th Legions Infantry Regiment, in which he commanded the 2nd Battalion.
+In November 1918, following the regaining of independence by Poland and the establishment of the Second Polish Republic, Zamorski joined the 5th Legions Infantry Regiment, in which he commanded the 2nd Battalion of the newly formed Polish Armed Forces.
 Together with his unit, he fought against the Ukrainians in the Battle of Przemyśl (1918), and the Battle of Lemberg (1918).
 In January 1919, he was named commander of Reserve Battalion of the 32nd Infantry Regiment, stationed in Ciechanów.

 On 2 January 1920 Zamorski entered the Military Academy of Polish Army Headquarters in Warsaw.
 On April 16, he was sent to the Second Army, in which he became a Quartermaster.
 After one month, on 20 May 1920, Zamorski was named chief of First Unit of Polish Military Mission in Ukraine.
 After fighting in the Battle of Warsaw (1920), he became deputy chief of staff of Colonel Tadeusz Piskor.

 After the Polish–Soviet War, Zamorski returned to Wyższa Szkoła Wojenna, graduating on 6 September 1921.
 Promoted to the officer of Polish General Staff, he was sent to Operational Group Bieniakonie.
 From late 1921 until 1923, Zamorski was battalion commander at the 35th Infantry Regiment in Brzesc nad Bugiem.
 In 1923–1924, he was chief of staff of the Third Military District in Grodno.
-After serving briefly as commandant of the 76th Infantry Regiment (Grodno), he was in October 1925 sent to the Army Inspectorate as staff officer.
+After serving briefly as commandant of the 76th Infantry Regiment (Grodno), in October, 1925, he was sent to the Army Inspectorate as staff officer.
 In 1925 – 27, Zamorski was chief of Infantry Department of the Ministry of Military Affairs, and in 1928–1935, he served in the Polish General Staff.
-On 1 January 1935 Kordian Zamorski was promoted to the rank of General brygady.
+On 1 January 1935, Kordian Zamorski was promoted to the rank of General brygady.

 On 25 January 1935 Zamorski was released from the Army and appointed chief of the Polish State Police.
 He remained in this post until the 1939 Invasion of Poland.

 World War II

-During the 1939 Campaign, he was evacuated to Romania.
-Interned by Romanian authorities at the camp Baeile Herculane.
+During the 1939 Campaign, he was evacuated to Romania and interned by Romanian authorities at the camp Baeile Herculane.
 After escaping from the camp, Zamorski went to Turkey and then to Palestine (November 1940).
-He was appointed chief of Reserve Unit of the Polish Independent Carpathian Rifle Brigade, to retire from active service in 1941.
+He was appointed chief of Reserve Unit of the Polish Independent Carpathian Rifle Brigade, and retired from active service in 1941.
 After the war, Zamorski settled in London.

-On 11 November 1966 Polish president-in-exile, August Zaleski, promoted Kordian Zamorski to the rank of Divisional general.
+On 11 November 1966, Polish president-in-exile, August Zaleski, promoted Kordian Zamorski to the rank of Divisional general.